Thick films : Fast Fourier Transform (FFT) Method#

 plot=True)

-For this case, 21 peak have been successfully identified.
+For this case, 21 peaks have been successfully identified.
 To derive the film thickness \(h\), we use the thickness_from_fft function from the optifik.fft module.
 Here an exemple of plot you can obtain.

 [2]: